-Utaki both a sacred place and a place of prayer.
-Sefa Utaki was the highest-ranking sacred place in the Ryukyu Kingdom.
+Utaki are both a sacred place and a place of prayer, and Sefa Utaki was the highest-ranking sacred place in the Ryukyu Kingdom.
 There is no artificial structure, the thick wood and bare rocks were admired as objects presented as God made them.
-Men used to be prohibited from entering here, and even the Kings were supposed to dress as women when they entered.
+Men used to be prohibited from entering here, and even kings were supposed to dress as women when they entered.

-After climbing up the stone-paved road called “Ujo-guchi”, which is constitutes the entrance to Sefa Utaki, there is a huge uplifted rock.
-This is the first place of worship, called “Ufuguui”, which means “a large hall”.
-After passing Ufuguui, “Yuinchi” comes up next.
+After climbing up the stone-paved road called Ujo-guchi, which constitutes the entrance to Sefa Utaki, there is a huge uplifted rock.
+This is the first place of worship, called Ufuguui, which means “a large hall.”
+After passing Ufuguui, next is Yuinchi.
 The fire of God which exists in the hearth is enshrined at this spot.
-Yuinchi is a name of a kitchen to cook kings’ meals.
-Finally, the innermost spot is “Sangui” with a triangle-shaped space formed where 2 gigantic rocks lean against each other.
-A pot is placed next to Sangui, used to receive dripping water from 2 stalactites.
+Yuinchi is a name for a kitchen to cook the kings’ meals.
+Finally, the innermost spot is Sangui, with a triangle-shaped space formed by 2 gigantic rocks leaning against each other.
+A pot is placed next to Sangui and used as a receptacle to receive dripping water from the 2 stalactites.
 The water was used as spiritual water for New Year’s rituals.

-The east side where the sun rises has given birth to many myths about the birth of the Ryukyu Kingdom.
-Consistent among all the myths, Kudaka Island is revered as a place where Amamikiyo, the creator god of both the Ryukyu Kingdom land and human beings, first stepped in.
+The east side, from where the sun rises has given birth to many myths about the origins of the Ryukyu Kingdom.
+Consistent among all the myths, Kudaka Island is revered as the spot where Amamikiyo, the creator god of both the land and people of the Ryukyu Kingdom, first stepped upon.
 Kudaka Island is called the birthplace of the 5 grains and the land of God.
-The psychic power of Kudaka Island is gathered at Sefa Utaki which was admired as the most sacred place in the Ryukyu Kingdom.
+The spiritual power of Kudaka Island is gathered at Sefa Utaki, which was held as the most sacred place in the Ryukyu Kingdom.
 After going through the triangle-shaped tunnel of Sangui, there is a spot to pray to Kudaka Island, which is visible beyond the bushes floating on the East Sea.

 Address: 270-1 Chinenkudeken, Nanjo City, Okinawa